-Non-current assets are classified as held-for-sale if their carrying amount will be recovered principally through a sale transaction rather than through continuing use.
-This condition is regarded as met only when the sale is highly probable within 12 months, the asset is available for immediate sale in its present condition and management is committed to the sale.
+Non-current assets are classified as held-for-sale if they are to be recovered principally through a sale transaction rather than through continuing use.
+This condition is regarded as met only when the sale is highly probable within 12 months, the asset is available for immediate sale in its present condition, the asset is being marketed at a reasonable price and management is committed to the sale and actively looking for buyers.

-Non-current assets classified as held-for-sale are measured at the lower of their carrying amount and fair value less costs to sell.
+Non-current assets held for sale are measured at the lower of carrying amount and fair value, less costs to sell.